 This has to do with the simple fact that test-takers never fully grasp the difference between the two formats since they are as different from each other as chalk and cheese.
 So high is my resentment for the way they taught Math in school that I can write an entire blog post on that!

-But I will try to condense my grouse — they never taught us to solve they taught us solutions; we never learned to solve, we memorized solutions.
+But I will try to condense my grouse to this — they never taught us to solve they taught us solutions; we never learned to solve, we memorized solutions.

 If you want to get better at CAT Quant you should stop memorising solutions and start solving problems.